Image by Jordy Meow

 "Doing" Ayurveda does not require conquering complicated Sanskrit terms, memorizing mantras, mastering body contortions, or struggling with religious beliefs.
 It requires nothing except that you commit your time and energy to your own supreme well-being.
 What's more, it asks that you do this in as relaxed a manner as you like, step by baby step — a simple, friendly, and — yes — fun way to be 100 percent healthy!

 In concrete terms, to "do" Ayurveda is to make healthy choices in daily life.
 These choices can be as simple as choosing fresh fruit over a donut, choosing a health magazine over a horror novel, choosing to sleep instead of watching a late-night film.
-I promise this is what Ayurveda is really about, even though you might have heard or read differently before picking up this book.
+I promise this is what Ayurveda is really about, even though you might have heard or read differently.

 Because Ayurveda is about lifestyle, it follows that the most important element in following its principles is... you!
 From this moment onward, think of physicians as mere guides in your journey toward perfect health.
 Resolve to slowly wean yourself from your dependence on them.
 Revel in the heady knowledge that you can go the distance alone.
 Respect your own potential to heal and be whole, such self-respect is the essence of Ayurveda.